acailic/acailic.github.io/_notes/oca-chapter-3.md

 - `String` objects created using the operator `new` are never placed in the string pool.
 - The method `substring` does not include the character at the end position.
+- String is immutable.
+StringBuilder and StringBuffer are not immutable.

 **String Builder**